Back Pain: Causes, Symptoms, and Prevention

 Back pain remains one of the most common reasons why people visit a doctor or miss work.
 It also ranks among the leading causes of disability globally.
 The good news is you can adapt different measures to prevent or relieve most episodes of back pain.
 If you cannot avoid back pain, simple home remedies and the proper body mechanics can help you get rid of the problem and restore normal function in a few days or weeks.
-However, you may need to find treatment for back pain in Newton for the cases that require surgery or pain that does not go away even after trying different home remedies.
+However, you may need to find treatment for back pain in Newtown for the cases that require surgery or pain that does not go away even after trying different home remedies.

 Symptoms of Back Pain